 “There is nothing more enticing, disenchanting, and enslaving than the life at sea.” – Joseph Conrad

-I am currently a postdoctoral researcher at the University of Cape Town (UCT) supported by the South African National Antarctic Program (SANAP).
-The project mainly focuses on understanding trophic dynamics of benthic populations around the Prince Edward Islands in relation to climate changes, using fatty acid and stable isotope analyses.
+I have been working on a project at the Southern Ocean Prince Edward Islands (PEI) as part of the South African National Antarctic Program (SANAP).
+The project mainly focuses on understanding trophic dynamics of benthic populations around the PEI in relation to climate changes, using fatty acid and stable isotope analyses.
 The work was conducted during two annual cruises to the PEIs (2015, 2016), where I was the lead researcher for benthic collections in both voyages and group leader for the UCT Oceanography team in 2016, overseeing four postgraduate students each year.

-Another project conducted still at the PEIs aims to provide information on the ecology and distribution of the mussels Gaimardia trapesina.
+Another project conducted still at the PEI aims to provide information on the ecology and distribution of the mussels Gaimardia trapesina.
 This research is conducted in collaboration with Dr Charles von der Meden.

 On a similar line, I established a collaboration with the University of Buenos Aires (Argentina), in which we are looking at circumpolar genetics of populations of this species.

-I have been recently joined several South African projects which are part of the African Coelacanth Ecosystem Programme (ACEP).
+I am collaborating in several South African projects which are part of the African Coelacanth Ecosystem Programme (ACEP).
 The projects aim to increase the present knowledge of water circulation along the coast of South Africa, with the aim to establish new marine protected areas (MPAs).
 In these projects, I am collaborating with researchers from the Department of Environmental Affairs of South Africa (DEA), the South African National Biodiversity Institute (SANBI), the South African Environmental Observation Network (SAEON) and the SCRIPPS Institute of Oceanography.

 This comparison investigates the trophic relationship between mussels and their associate epibiont barnacles.
 In particular this study focuses on the mussels Perna perna and the barnacles Chthamalus dentatus.